rinskinen/doggoblog-react-hooks-workshop/src/module-1-blog-post/README.md

 -   Add few paragraphs
 -   Add blockquote element (you can also make it stand out a bit with CSS)
 -   Add image (you can use google image search)
+-   Try to add at least some of the elements as reusable React components

 ### Bonus exercises